 - (a) personal discipleship

 - (b) church, community, and denominational service

-- (c) contributions to the life and work of NOBTS
+- (c) instruction and student engagement

-- (d) scholarship and research
+- (d) faculty development

-- (e) classroom effectiveness

 The primary intent of the faculty evaluation process is to offer feedback and constructive suggestions for improvement; however, it is a factor in recommendations concerning tenure, step increases, and promotion in rank.
 The annual evaluation process consists of the following elements (the Faculty Evaluation Forms are included in the Faculty Manual Section 3.12 and Appendix 3-F).